-Generally, market research surveys aim to reach decision-makers, whether this be household consumers or corporate professionals.
-When comparing B2B and B2C audiences however, corporate B2B customers can be much harder to reach.
+Generally, market research surveys aim to reach decision-makers, whether this is household consumers or corporate professionals.
+When comparing B2B and B2C audiences, however, corporate B2B customers can be much harder to reach.

 Executive interviewing is based on the notion of surveying high-level business professionals.
 However because this audience works in a business environment, high response rates can be much harder to achieve.
 This is perhaps the biggest challenge when conducting in-depth interviews with executive professionals.

 In this blog post, our B2B market research firm will discuss the basics of executive interviewing, how best to recruit these hard-to-reach executives, and what the process of an executive interviewing study looks like.